JaredAung/HowToNotKillYourPlants/README.md

 * Watering habits
 * Care difficulty tolerance

-### 🔄 Continuous Retraining
+### 🔄 Continuous Learning Pipeline

-The model can be **retrained on real user data** — garden plants, deaths, and synthetic interactions.
-Real interactions are weighted higher.
-Run `python -m backend.recommend.retrain.retrain_two_tower` to retrain from production data.
+The model **retrains on real user data** — garden plants, deaths, and synthetic interactions — via a **Prefect-orchestrated pipeline** that runs on a schedule.
+Real interactions are weighted higher; each retrain incorporates the latest failures and successes.

 ### 📦 DVC Model Versioning